ftdc-picsl/fwCustomDeidentification/profiles/PennBrainScienceCenter/README.md

 Allow patient age in years to be stored in Flywheel and in the DICOM files.

+Flywheel computes the patient age in years from the patient date of birth, and then includes this information in the reaped / imported DICOM headers.
+Patient DOB will still be removed, only age as an integer number of years is recorded.

+Age in years is not a named identifier under HIPAA, except for patients aged 90 or older.
+Special handling of these cases will be required.
+The profile itself does *not* handle these differently.

 ### 1.0

 As used by the reaper on HUP6 since November 2019.